 When you travel to a new country and everything is different from home, shopping can be an excellent experience.
 Not many people visit a foreign country without checking out some local stores and probably spending some money while doing it.

 Actually, Canada is a shopper’s paradise with a selection you can’t even imagine.
-If you’re like me and you don’t care about shopping, at least drop in at a Canadian Superstore and check out their selection.
+If you’re like me and you don’t care about shopping, at least drop in at a Canadian Superstore and check out their selection for a Canadian shopping experience.
 Need some shampoo?
 You have a whole aisle to choose from.
 What about breakfast cereal, it might be junk food, mostly, but you will be stunned looking at the large selection.

 Of course, we also have souvenir stores and many independent boutiques and small shops, but in this article, I want to tell you about our big stores where most Canadians do their shopping.